SAP Business One → Odoo Migration

 Cutover requires written reconciliation sign-off.
 The sign-off document records the period covered, the comparison outputs, and confirmation that both systems match.
 That document is the authorization for cutover.
 Without it, cutover does not happen.

 After sign-off, SAP B1 data is archived in a portable format.
 Odoo becomes the system of record.
-The SAP B1 license is maintained through this phase and cancelled only after go-live is confirmed stable.
-The stabilization window post-cutover is included in scope.
-Issues that surface post-cutover relating to the migrated configuration are in scope.
-New requirements are change orders.
+The SAP B1 licence should be maintained through this phase and cancelled only after go-live is confirmed stable.
+Check that a stabilization window post-cutover sits inside the scope document, and that issues relating to the migrated configuration are covered by it rather than billed.
+New requirements are change orders in any well-structured engagement.

 HANA deployments extend this phase by two to four weeks because the HANA extraction adds time to the front of the project.
 The Weeks 10-16 figure applies to HANA deployments.
 SQL Server deployments complete in Weeks 10-12.